 Fabric-covered riding arenas offer more natural lighting than pole barn buildings.
 They are also designed to reduce the intensity of shadows, giving your horse a spook-free environment to perform without fear.
 Fabric structure contractors use the state-of-the-art truss arch system to support your fabric-covered, indoor horse arenas, so you get maximized space for you and your horse to perform successfully.

 With traditional pole barns, there is no guarantee or warranty on their longevity—but fabric-covered riding arenas and barns are meant to last.
 Fabric-covered equine buildings are guaranteed to last 15 to 25 years for covered buildings made with durable fabric and 15 to 40 years for steel-framed, indoor horse arenas and barns.

-Edge Innovations provides quality fabric-covered riding arenas and barns across the North American region.
+Edge Inc provides quality fabric-covered riding arenas and barns across the North American region.